 - Citizenship: Amazon

 - Marital Status: Single

 In the 2004 Elseworlds story "JLA: Another Nail" (where she has a variation of her look that includes knee-high boot cuts), she appears with the rest of the Crime Syndicate (who also resemble their Earth-Three versions) when they interrogate the Flash and the Atom.

 Justice League: Crisis on Two Earths

 Superwoman (voiced by Gina Torres) learns that her boyfriend, Owlman, has plans for the multiverse so she offers to help him.
-While traveling between the two worlds to get what he needs she meets Batman, and when he follows her back to her world, she toys with him, till he tricks her and she gets herself captured.
+While travelling between the two worlds to get what he needs she meets Batman, and when he follows her back to her world, she toys with him, till he tricks her and she gets herself captured.
 She describes herself as “a psychotic killer", claiming that "it’s part or my charm.”
-This version of Superwoman is an alternate version of Wonder Woman and not Mary Marvel.
+Interestingly, this version of Superwoman is an alternate version of Mary Marvel, rather than Wonder Woman.
 An Amazon member of the Syndicate appears in the movie as one of Power Ring's made men, and is named Olympia.
 It is unconfirmed if she is an analogue to Wonder Woman or Donna Troy.